Summary

 Ans: The trees fall down on the ground or shake violently because of the effect of the unpleasant singing by Bhisma Lochan Sharma.

-Ans: What is amusing about the images of the flying birds in lines 5-6 is the depiction of them turning turtle while they're winging.
+Ans: What is amusing about the images of the flying birds in lines 5-6 is the depiction of them turning turtles while they're winging.
 This imagery is humorous because it portrays the birds flipping upside down in mid-flight, which is an unnatural and comical sight.

 (v) Which, according to you, is the most absurd situation depicted in the poem?